muhaiminulsadat/Sifra-Voice-Assistant/README.md

-# JARVIS-Voice-Assistant
+# SIFRA-Voice-Assistant

-JARVIS is a Python-based voice assistant that interacts with the user through speech recognition and performs tasks like opening applications, controlling system settings, searching on Google or Wikipedia, adjusting volume and brightness, scrolling, and responding using AI through Gemini API.
+SIFRA is a Python-based voice assistant that interacts with the user through speech recognition and performs tasks like opening applications, controlling system settings, searching on Google or Wikipedia, adjusting volume and brightness, scrolling, and responding using AI through Gemini API.

-This project uses speech recognition and text-to-speech (TTS) to provide a hands-free assistant experience, similar to Iron Man's JARVIS.
+This project uses speech recognition and text-to-speech (TTS) to provide a hands-free assistant experience, similar to Iron Man's Jarvis.

 ---